404UsernameNotFound404/Template-with-React-StyledComponents-Typescript/README.md

 ## File Structure

-All good goes in a package.
+All code goes in a package.
 This enforces the idea of re-usability.
 This means whenever you start to write code consider if it could be used elsewhere.
 If so create a package.
 E.X of a package is "date-picker-react".

 ### There are also three types of packages.